 Tabbies with White

 Similar to the tabby category, this category requires that the Maine Coon have some white.
 Some examples include Brown Classic and Mackerel, Blue Classic and Mackerel, ect.
-Notice that these color combinations are the same as for the tabby class; remember that the main difference is that the tabbies with white will have some white coloration mixed in there.
+Notice that these color combinations are the same as for the tabby class.
+Remember that the main difference is that the tabbies with white will have some white coloration mixed in there.

 The shaded coloring is where the roots of the hair are white (silver), but the tips of the hair are the Maine Coon’s primary color (such as black, blue, cream, red, etc).
-You’ll often see the word “smoked” used in conjunction, which means the cat has heavy amounts of pigmentation, while chinchillas have minor amounts of pigmentation.
+You’ll often see the word “smoked” used in conjunction.
+This means the cat has heavy amounts of pigmentation, while chinchillas have minor amounts of pigmentation.
 Colors include Black Smoke, Blue Smoke, Cream Smoke, Red Smoke, Tortie Smoke, Shell Silver, etc.

 Shaded with White